 - Develops and tests ways to effectively and efficiently integrate evidence-based practices, interventions, and policies into routine health settings

 Many factors can influence the success of implementation.
 We know that commitment, involvement, and accountability of leaders and managers leads to a stronger implementation climate and greater implementation success.
 Implementation science fosters learning across and between disciplines enabling researchers to learn from practitioners and vice versa.
-By its nature, implementation science fosters innovations that originate at the clinic level in response to real-world challenges.
 Many elements of implementation science can benefit from shared learning (strategy and culture; leadership development; communication; relationships with and among care teams; engaging patients and families, as well as payers; financial and compensation models; IT support; and monitoring and evaluation).